justintaddei/v-shared-element/README.md

 ##### Using sharedElementMixin <!-- omit in toc -->

-Import the mixin into to any components on your `keep-alive` routes that contain *shared-elements*.
+Import the mixin into any components on your `keep-alive` routes that contain *shared-elements*.
 Then, in those components, pass `$keepSharedElementAlive`—a method provided by the mixin—as an option to every `v-shared-element` directive on that route.
 Everything should now work as you would expect.

 > Note: This is **only** necessary for routes that are kept alive.
 For example, if `/home` is kept alive but `/about` is not, then only `/home` needs to import the mixin.